OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-05/README.md

 Create `inventory.ini` on the workstation listing the *private* IP addresses for the workstation and target systems.
-You can use `terraform output workstation_private_ip` and `terraform output target_private_ips` on your laptop in the `lesson-04` directory to get the values you need.
+We can use `terraform output workstation_private_ip` and `terraform output target_private_ips` on our laptop in the `lesson-04` directory to get the values we need.

 Either use `pico` or `vi` on the workstation via an SSH connection, or create the file locally and use `scp` to upload it.
+Git is also available to clone this repository onto the workstation.

 ```ini
 [workstation]